You don’t have to go abroad to get great scenic diving, it’s all there in Cornwall. The food’s not bad either, according to Andy!

 The sun was shining and it was a beautiful day.
 Hugh had turned up at 1am and was up and ready to go.
-Carol had to go to the local hospital for a check up, and this ultimately cost her rest of the trip; the doctor’s advice was not to dive or drink alcohol.
+Carol had to go to the local hospital for a check up, and this ultimately cost her the rest of the trip.
 Our first dive was The Spyridon, a small wreck which was also close to the Mohegan wreck.
 Dave, our skipper, briefed us and in we went, down the shot and off to explore.
 Dan and I had a good look round then agreed to go off in search of the Mohegan.
 After managing to get my compass bearing we finned away into the unknown.
 After 4 minutes (which Dave said it would take) we were concerned we were going the wrong way.
 We kept with it though, and bingo – we hit the site, which was surprisingly good (the fact that we found it, that is).
 There’s lots to see and rummage around in, much to Dan’s delight.

 This was an enjoyable dive – mostly because when we got back onto the boat Dave spotted a group of Risso Dolphins passing by which put a smile on everyone’s face.